 And don’t forget to toast the walnuts.
 That simple extra step adds a world of flavor.

-One more thing… if you’re vegetarian, look for a parmesan-style cheese with a microbial rennet (Bel Gioioso makes one).
+One more note… if you’re vegetarian, look for a parmesan-style cheese with a microbial rennet (Bel Gioioso makes one).
 Kosher cheeses are often produced with a microbial rennet, but not always.
-Check with a kosher authority for further information, or use another type of vegetarian cheese if you prefer.
-Any hard cheese with a nutty flavor would work well.
-Next time I make the salad, I will probably use Unie Kaas Robusto, one of my all time favorite cheeses (not vegetarian, but fabulous).
+Honestly, any hard cheese with a nutty flavor would work well here.
+Unie Kaas Robusto cheese is also delectable in this salad (not vegetarian, but fabulous).
 Enjoy!

-- 1 lb green beans (young beans are best), washed and trimmed
+- 1 pound green beans (young beans are best), washed and trimmed

-- 2 tbsp white balsamic vinegar (or substitute red balsamic)
+- 2 tablespoons white balsamic vinegar (you may substitute red balsamic vinegar)